 2017 – FEMA release of preliminary maps for internal review by impacted communities.
 The City of Austin begins to use the maps for regulatory purposes.

-Spring 2019 – Maps become effective for flood insurance purposes.
+Late 2019 – Maps become effective for flood insurance purposes.
 The timing will depend upon the number and impact of the appeals received.